drupol/master-thesis/src/thesis/2-reproducibility.typ

 === Fixing Builds

-In this subsection, we delve into strategies for addressing non-reproducible builds, acknowledging the vast array of potential causes and the impossibility of covering every solution comprehensively.
+In this subsection, we explore strategies for addressing non-reproducible builds, recognising the numerous potential causes and the challenge of covering every solution in detail.

 Previously in @bash-gcc-not-reproducible-builds, we encountered an issue, where compiling the sourcecode (@datetime.c) twice resulted in different binaries.